Best Teas For Stress Relief

 11. Benefits Of Aromatherapy

 Aromatic herbs like lavender, chamomile, or peppermint can be added to herbal drinks to enhance their therapeutic properties.
-These peaceful aromas can help relieve tension and encourage relaxation by having a calming influence on the mind.
+Their peaceful aromas can help relieve tension and encourage relaxation by calming the mind.

 12. Reduced Caffeine Content